kubeslice/worker-operator/CONTRIBUTING.md

 * Provide feedback
 * Submit PRs for small bug fixes

-## Contributor compliance with Developer Certificate Of Origin (DCO)
+## Contributor Compliance with Developer Certificate Of Origin (DCO)

 We require every contributor to certify that they are legally permitted to contribute to our project.
 A contributor expresses this by consciously signing their commits, and by this act expressing that they comply with the Developer Certificate Of Origin